 The story of HOPE is really a story of God working through people.
 It's the story of unlocking potential in God's children and inspiring a sense of purpose that brings lasting change to lives, families, and communities.
 It all started with a walk through a Milwaukee neighborhood.

-James Rahn is one of several founding visionaries and the current board chair for HOPE Christian Schools.
+James Rahn is one of several founding visionaries.
 In the fall of 1999, James was walking through an urban neighborhood where the local faith-based school had been closed down because, as he had been told, there were "not enough children here to have a school."
 As he walked the streets, James recalls having to dodge strollers and children running about.
 As he approached the school building closed by the local church, he saw lights on and people milling around inside.

 He saw students, teachers, and what looked like a school day in session.
 He stepped inside to learn what was happening in this school he thought had been closed.
 He found out that a nearby charter school had run out of room for its rapidly expanding school because there were "so many children to serve in this neighborhood."
 This charter school was renting the space that had been vacated by the church.